 1980: After being turned down by several English record labels, U2 played the gig that changed their lives at the National Boxing Stadium in Dublin.
 After hearing some of the band’s demos, Island Records’ A&R director Bill Stewart attended the show and afterward offered to sign them to the Island label.
 Soon after, the band had a four-album deal.

-1983: Michael Jackson’s sixth studio album Thriller started its first of 37 weeks at #1 on the Billboard pop chart.
+1983: Michael Jackson’s sixth studio album, Thriller, started its first of thirty-seven weeks at #1 on the Billboard pop chart.
 Since then, it has remained one of the best-selling albums in the world.

 1995: After reuniting for an MTV acoustic special, former Led Zeppelin members Robert Plant and Jimmy Page began a lengthy world tour in Pensacola, Florida.
 The tour’s ensemble featured a six-piece rock band, 29 British classical string players and 11 Egyptian folk musicians.

-2000: Santana started a six-week run at #1 on the Billboard album chart with their seventeenth studio album Supernatural.
-The album later won eight Grammy Awards including Album Of The Year, Record of the Year, and Song of the Year.
+2000: Santana started six weeks at #1 on the Billboard pop chart with their seventeenth studio album, Supernatural.
+The LP later won eight Grammy Awards including Album Of The Year, Record of the Year, and Song of the Year.

 Fats Domino, pianist, singer-songwriter, and rock and roll pioneer, was born Antoine Domino Jr. in New Orleans, LA in 1928.

 Doug Sandom, early drummer for the group that later became known as The Who, who left the group in early 1964 after their failed audition for Fontana Records, was born in Greenford, England in 1930.

 Johnny Cash, singer and songwriter, was born in Kingsland, AR in 1932.

 Paul Cotton, guitarist, singer-songwriter, and member of Poco, was born Norman Paul Cotton in Fort Rucker, AL in 1943.